-- a). placing the interests and wellbeing of the child or young person first - b). considering the young person's capacity for decision making and consent; in general, where a practitioner judges that a person is of a sufficient age and of sufficient mental and emotional capacity to give consent to a service, then that person should be able to request and provide informed consent to receive

-- services without the consent of a parent, guardian or other legal representative - c). ensuring that, when communicating with a child or young person, practitioners: - treat the child or young person with respect and listen to his or her views - encourage questions and answer those questions to the best of the practitioner's ability - provide information in a way the child or young person can understand - recognise the role of parents and, when appropriate, encourage the child or young person to involve his or her parents in decisions about care - remain alert to children and young people who may be at risk and notify appropriate child protection authorities as required by law.
-This may include where a parent is refusing treatment for his or her child or young person and this decision may not be in the best interests of the child or young person.
+- a) placing the interests and wellbeing of the child or young person first - b) considering the young person's capacity for decision-making and consent; in general, where a practitioner judges that a person is of a sufficient age and of sufficient mental and emotional capacity to give consent to a service, then that person should be able to request and provide informed consent to receive services without the consent of a parent, guardian or other legal representative - c) ensuring that, when communicating with a child or young person, practitioners: - treat the child or young person with respect and listen to their views - encourage questions and answer those questions to the best of the practitioner's ability - provide information in a way the child or young person can understand - recognise the role of parents or guardians and, when appropriate, encourage the child or young person to involve their parents or guardians in decisions about care, and remain alert to children and young people who may be at risk and notify appropriate child protection authorities as required by law.
+This may include where a parent or guardian is refusing treatment for their child or young person and this decision may not be in the best interests of the child or young person.